 This is the state required screening test for potential EL students.
-The W-APT will be used one for Kindergarten and 1st semester first graders.
-Students 1st grade second semester through 12th grade will take the WIDA Screener.
-Students who come from other counties or from WIDA sister states who have already been screened will not have to take this.
+The W-APT will be used one for 2nd semester Pre-K through 1st semester 1st grade.
+Students 1st grade second semester through 12th grade will take the WIDA™ Screener.
+Students who come from other counties or from WIDA™ sister states who have already been screened will not have to take this.
 All teachers will be trained to give this placement assessment and will assist in testing.

-- 2nd semester First Graders to 12th Graders taking the WIDA screener that receive less than 5.0 are eligible for ESOL services.
+- 2nd semester First Graders to 12th Graders taking the WIDA™ screener that receive less than 5.0 are eligible for ESOL services.